innovation64/innovation64/README.md

 ## About Me

-- I am a bachelor who graduated from BUCM.
+- I am a bachelor stident who graduated from BUCM.
 - my major is information management and information system
 - Innox Academy membership
 - Huggingface volunteer